svylabs/stablebase/WHITEPAPER.md

 6. Yield for CRR depositors(Reserve Pool).

 # Use Cases
 StableBase Dollar (SBD) serves as a reliable medium of exchange for various real-world transactions, including cross-border payments, remittances, e-commerce, and DeFi activities.
-It also enables layer 1 protocols to facilitate supply chain and trade finance, thanks to its 0% interest rate.
+It also enables layer 1 borrowing protocols to facilitate higher yield for stablecoin holders, or offer lower cost in supply chain and trade finance, enable efficient and high yielding peer-to-peer lending protocol, thanks to its 0% interest rate.

 # Stability Assurance
 The redemption and liquidation mechanisms maintain the stability of StableBase (SBD), ensuring its value remains close to 1 USD, while Cash Reserve Ratio helps shrink and expand the supply of stablecoin further aiding in stabilising the peg.